 (Vatican Radio ) On the morning of Saturday September 13, Pope Francis presided over Holy Mass at the Italian War Memorial of Redipuglia.
 During his homily he called for peace and conversion of heart.

-Jill Bevilacqua brings us a reflection for the Gospel of the Twentyfifth Sunday of the Year.
+Jill Bevilacqua brings us a Gospel reflection for the Twentysixth Sunday of the Year.

 God’s Zoo’ is the title of a new book by Canadian writer Marius Kociejowski about the inner journeys of artists and exiles from different countries who all now live in London